+HARASSMENT / INTIMIDATION / BULLYING POLICY

-HARASSMENT/ INTIMIDATION/ BULLYING/ POLICY.
-Harassment, intimidation, or bullying behavior by any student/school personnel is strictly prohibited, and such conduct may result in disciplinary action, including issuance of demerits, detentions, suspension and/or expulsion from school.
+Harassment, intimidation, or bullying behavior by any student/school personnel is strictly prohibited, and such conduct may result in disciplinary action, including issuance of demerits, detentions, suspension, and/or expulsion from school.

-DEFINITION.
-In accordance with Ohio Law, "harassment, intimidation, or bullying is defined as intentional, persistent written, graphic, verbal, physical or or ongoing electronically transmitted acts (i.e., Internet, cell phone, personal digital assistant (PDA), or wireless hand-held device), either overt or covert, by a student or group of students toward another student with the intent to harass, intimidate, injure, threaten, ridicule or humiliate."
-It also includes actions that cause mental or physical harm and are sufficiently severe, persistent or pervasive that they create an intimidating, threatening or abusive environment for the other person.
-This includes, but is not limited to, verbal harassment by way of unsolicited jokes, insults, innuendoes, propositions or threats of physical harassment, which may include gestures, unwanted touching, assault or a display of pictures, videos, social media postings, or other materials meant to make another person feel uncomfortable or demeaned in any way.
-Such behaviors are prohibited on or off school grounds, at any school-sponsored activity, on school-provided transportation or at any official school bus stop.
+Definition: In accordance with Ohio Law, "harassment, intimidation, or bullying is defined as intentional, written, verbal, electronic or physical act that a student has exhibited toward another particular student more than once and the behavior causes mental or physical harm to the other student AND is sufficiently severe, persistent, or pervasive that it creates and intimidating, threatening or abusive educational environment for the other student."
+This includes, but is not limited to, verbal harassment by way of unsolicited jokes, insults, innuendoes, propositions, or threats of physical harassment, which may include gestures, unwanted touching, assault, or a display of pictures, videos, social media postings, or other materials meant to make another person feel uncomfortable or demeaned in any way.
+Such behaviors are prohibited on or off school grounds, at any school-sponsored activity, on school-provided transportation, or at any official school bus stop.

-HAZING is strictly prohibited.
+Hazing: Hazing is strictly prohibited.
 It is defined as performing or subjecting another student to perform embarrassing or humiliating acts that cause a substantial risk of mental or physical harm.
 Willing compliance by the individual subjected to hazing does not lessen the prohibition.

-REPORTING.
-Incidents of harassment, intimidation, bullying, or hazing should be reported to a teacher, counselor, staff member, or administrator who will inform the principal of the incident.
+Reporting: Incidents of harassment, intimidation, bullying, or hazing should be reported to a teacher, counselor, staff member, or administrator who will inform the principal of the incident.
 The principal or her designee will conduct an investigation and document the incident.
 If after the investigation, an act of harassment, intimidation, or bullying by a specific student is verified, the principal or her designee shall notify the offender's parent/guardian of that finding and inform the parent/guardian of any disciplinary consequences imposed against that student.
 Additionally, the principal or his/her designee shall notify the victim's parent/guardian of such finding.

 Anonymous complaints that are not otherwise verified, however, shall not be the basis for disciplinary action.
-Students who deliberately make false accusations of harassment, intimidation or bullying will face disciplinary action.
+Students who deliberately make false accusations of harassment, intimidation, or bullying will face disciplinary action.